gvwilson/sensibleadventures/iffy/iffy.md

 Halley had been a research station where scientists studied the first signs of the big melt.
 As the ice shelf disappeared and life back home became desperate they converted their labs into temporary houses.
-By the time their children were grown they had stopped saying "temporary".
+By the time their children were grown they stopped doing research or saying "temporary".

-Two thousand people now made Halley their home, dredging jellyfish out of the water during the summer blooms to render down for fuel and fertilizer.
+Two thousand people now made Halley their home under the governors' watchful eyes.
+During the summer blooms they dredged jellyfish out of the sea to render down for fuel and fertilizer.
 When winter came they tended the town's precious greenhouses or sailed north to Tasmania or Patagonia